 For the EI therapists, here is a nice piece on the development of the visual system in infants.

 The Journal of Behavioral Optometry and Optometry and Visual Performance are located at the Optometry Extension Program Foundation website.
-Complete article is available.
-There is a great bookstore too!
+Complete articles are available and there is a great bookstore too!

 Vision Rehab and Occupational Therapy websites